Every adult in Canada has a credit file, regardless of whether you currently have any credit or not.

 In some cases, the impact of having a high bankruptcy score may encourage people to file for bankruptcy sooner than they would have.

-For example, a high bankruptcy score may prevent you from getting credit or mean that you can only access credit that’s designed for ex-bankrupts or people with poor credit histories.
+For example, having a high score may prevent you from getting credit or mean that you can only access credit that’s designed for ex-bankrupts or people with poor credit histories.

 In many ways, you’re already paying the price for not managing your debt, even though you may have been making the required repayments.